 Vice President, Regional Conservation

-Hilary Harp Falk is the Vice President, Regional Conservation.
-Formerly Director of the Mid-Atlantic Regional Center, Falk led program work in wildlife conservation, coastal resiliency, water policy, greenhouse gas reduction and education.
+Hilary Harp Falk serves as the Vice President of Regional Conservation, leading the organization’s seven regional offices with a focus on regional growth, national and regional program integration, and strategic partnerships.
+Previously Falk led the National Wildlife Federation’s Mid-Atlantic Regional Center including programs on wildlife conservation, coastal resiliency, water policy, greenhouse gas reduction, and education.
 She is an expert in large-scale ecosystem restoration and coalition building.
-Previously she created and directed the Choose Clean Water Coalition, a 230 member advocacy organization focused on protecting the Chesapeake Bay watershed.
+She created and directed the Choose Clean Water Coalition, a 230-member advocacy organization focused on protecting the Chesapeake Bay watershed.
 Falk was also a Senior Policy Analyst at the Northeast-Midwest Institute, focusing on large-scale ecosystem restoration of the Upper Mississippi River, Chesapeake Bay, and Delaware River.
-She started her career as a program manager at the Chesapeake Bay Foundation’s Port Isobel education center on Tangier Island, VA.
+She started her career as a program manager at the Chesapeake Bay Foundation’s Port Isobel education center on Tangier Island, Virginia.

 Falk received a Tribute to Women and Industry award from the YWCA in 2014.
-She currently is co-chair of the Choose Clean Water Coalition and sits on the leadership committee of the Maryland Partnership for Children in Nature.
 Her passion for her work stems from a childhood spent exploring the edges of the Chesapeake Bay.
 Falk currently lives with her husband and two sons in Annapolis, Maryland.

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More

 Urge Congress to stand up for polar bears and their young by opposing drilling in the Arctic National Wildlife Refuge.Read More

 Students ages 9-18 are invited to share their big idea through the "Every Elephant Counts" contest for a chance to win a trip to Botswana.Read More